rpcrimi/PEP0008/markdown/whitespace.md

 <a id="Operators"></a>
 ## Operators
 Always surround operators with a space on either side.
-For example, `==`, `<`, `!=`, `in`, `is`, `+=`, `=`, etc. should always be seperated on either side with a blank space.
+For example, `==`, `<`, `!=`, `in`, `is`, `+=`, `=`, etc. should always be separated on either side with a blank space.

-Bad:
+For example, this code is functional, but hard to read:
 ```
 if(foo==bar):
 	if(1<3 and 1>0):
 		print foo
 ```

-Good:
+This is much better:
 ```
 if(foo == bar):
 	if(1 < 3 and 1 > 0):
 		print foo
 ```

-The "Good" example is much more legible than the "Bad" example.
-Developers will be able to clearly read both `if` statements as the arguments are seperated by whitespace.
+The conditions of the `if` statement are now easier to read.

 ## Priority
-If there are multiple nested operators in a statement, it is important to use whitespace where priority is higher.
+If there are multiple nested operators in a statement, use whitespace where priority is higher.

-Lets look at the following example:
+For example:
 ```
 a = (a + b) * (z - y) / b
 ```